Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 }
 ```

-&nbsp;&nbsp;&nbsp;Very straightforward with these as they just lets us access the clear and render functions without actually touching SDL.
+&nbsp;&nbsp;&nbsp;Very straightforward with these as they just letting us access the clear and render functions without actually touching SDL.
 Anyway to test this we need an image and I have prepared one for us.
-I have made a wonderful 64x22 png in the colors of Dwarf Fortress microline blue and a wonderful eye burn magenta.
+I have made a wonderful 64x22 png in the colors of Dwarf Fortress microline and a wonderful eye burn magenta.

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/TestTexture.png "Truly a lovely image")

 &nbsp;&nbsp;&nbsp;With this lets render it to the screen.
-I placed the image in the base folder for the project.
-Just need to add the following right before SDL_Delay in libtest.cpp
+I placed the image in the base folder for the project and we just need to add the following lines right before SDL_Delay in libtest.cpp

 ```C++
 int test = sdl.createTexture("TestTexture.png");